 API (Application Programming Interface)

-An Application Programming Interface, commonly referred to as an API, is a set of rules and protocols that allows different software applications to communicate with each other real-time.
-It defines the methods and data formats that developers can use to request and exchange information between software systems.
-APIs and EDI serve the purpose of enabling different business systems to communicate and share data.
-They are essential for connecting vendors to the retailers they do business with and integrating with various systems.
-However, the choice between using an API or EDI for integration depends on whether the systems involved offer API support.
-If they do, an API can be used to establish a new EDI integration, making the process more seamless and efficient.
+An application programming interface is, simply put, a series of rules and protocols to allow for real-time interaction among different software applications.
+It specifies the methods and formats that a developer might invoke to request and exchange information from one software system to another.
+APIs and EDI perform the same functions, which is to grant the ability for two business systems to find each other and share data.
+Such interfaces are necessary to connect vendors to the retailers with whom they do business and also to integrate with other various other systems.
+But between API or EDI integration choice lies depend upon the fact if the systems involved offer the support for APIs.
+If they do, then an API shall first be used to initiate a new EDI integration, making it a lot smoother and more efficient.

 AS2 (Applicability Statement 2)